wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 ## 1. Make the editor and typography reusable

-In this step we are going to move the editor and typograpy tokens definitions from page level to site level.
+In this step we are going to move the editor and typography tokens definitions from page level to site level.
 In general, the types of editors available on a site should be standardized to provide a consistent user experience.
 There is rarely a need for custom editors on individual pages.
 Similarly, a sites typography should also be